mikegagnon/review-party/README.md

     ssh localhost -p 2222
     sudo -u postgres psql
-    postgres=# CREATE DATABASE clubbydb;
+    postgres=# CREATE DATABASE rpdb;
-    postgres=# CREATE user clubbyuser with encrypted password 'password';
+    postgres=# CREATE user rpuser with encrypted password 'password';
-    postgres=# GRANT all privileges on database clubbydb to clubbyuser;
+    postgres=# GRANT all privileges on database rpdb to rpuser;

 ## Here is how I initialized the tables

 Use projectname.sql instead of clubby.sql, etc.

-    scp -P 2222 clubby.sql localhost:
+    scp -P 2222 rp.sql localhost:
     ssh localhost -p 2222
-    psql clubbyuser -h 127.0.0.1 -d clubbydb -a -f clubby.sql
+    psql rpuser -h 127.0.0.1 -d rpdb -a -f rp.sql

-## If you want to log into the db as gomdenuser
+## If you want to log into the db as rpuser

     ssh localhost -p 2222
-    psql clubbyuser -h 127.0.0.1 -d clubbydb -a clubbydb=>
+    psql rpuser -h 127.0.0.1 -d rpdb -a rpdb=>

 And, just in case, this might come in handy:

-    postgres=# \connect clubbydb
+    postgres=# \connect rpdb

 ## Here is how I setup Babel